Welcome to

 Enova Power Corp.
 (Enova), was created in September 2022 through the successful merger of Kitchener-Wilmot Hydro and Waterloo North Hydro.

-As a new customer, we understand that you may have a lot of questions and we want to help you get the most out of your Enova Power Corp. experience.
+As a new customer, you may have a lot of questions and we want to help you get the most out of your Enova experience.

 We’ve created this online guide to help you navigate your new account, and provide you with the tips and tools you need to lower your consumption, manage your account, and keep you and your family safe!